-The Butterfield Blues Band is considered by many to be one of the most influential U.S. blues-rock bands of the mid-late 60s.
+The Butterfield Blues Band is considered by many to have been one of the most influential U.S. blues-rock bands of the mid to late 60s.
 They played real Chicago blues and exposed it to an eager white audience that was at the time looking for something exciting and different.
-Although they never became a huge commercial success, their music lives on strong as one of the cornerstones of 60s rock & roll.
+Although they never became a huge commercial success, their music lives on strong as one of the cornerstones of 60s rock and roll.

 In 1964, the ensemble was discovered by producer Paul Rothchild, who quickly got them signed to Elektra Records.
-Mike Bloomfield (slide guitar), who Butterfield knew from Big John's where he also played with his own band, and Mark Naftalin (keyboards) joined the Butterfield Blues Band just before they entered the studio to record their self titled debut LP.
-This album, although only peaking at #123 on the U.S. Billboard charts, is a solid collection of electric blues numbers which quickly turned a generation on its ear.
+Mike Bloomfield (slide guitar), who Butterfield knew from Big John's where he also played with his own band, and Mark Naftalin (keyboards) joined the Butterfield Blues Band just before they entered the studio to record their self-titled debut album.
+This record, although only peaking at #123 on the U.S. Billboard Top LPs chart, is a solid collection of electric blues numbers, which quickly turned a generation on its ear.
 In July, 1965, the band played the Newport Folk Festival to an ovation and three of their members (Bloomfield, Lay and Arnold) joined keyboardist Al Kooper and pianist Barry Goldberg as Bob Dylan's backup band for the infamous "Dylan goes electric" set.

-1968 saw the release of their fourth LP, 'In My Own Dream', which took a more jazzy direction and featured guest player Al Kooper (organ) on a few of its tracks.
+1968 saw the release of their fourth LP (In My Own Dream), which took a more jazzy direction and features guest player Al Kooper (organ) on a few of its tracks.
 It ended up peaking at #79 and ushered in the gradual decline of the band's already selective popularity.
 This time also marked the departure of Bishop, who was replaced by Buzzy Feiten (lead guitar).

-In 1969, they released their fifth LP, 'Keep On Moving', which was a heavy album with lots of brass, but it only reached #102.
-In August, 1969, the band played Woodstock and their song 'Love March' was featured on the festival's movie soundtrack.
+In 1969, they released their fifth LP (Keep On Moving), which is a heavy album soaked in brass, but it only reached #102 on the charts.
+In August, 1969, the band played Woodstock and their song 'Love March' was included on the festival's movie soundtrack.

-1970 saw the release of a live LP, simply titled 'Live', which was produced by Todd Rundgren.
-This album saw a slight, albeit temporary, upturn in the band's popularity with it reaching #72.
-By 1971, Butterfield was getting tired of touring so after the release of their disappointing sixth studio LP, 'Sometimes I Feel Like Smilin'', he decided to call it quits and broke up the band.
+1970 saw the release of a live LP, simply titled Live, which was produced by ex-Nazz member Todd Rundgren.
+This album saw a slight, albeit temporary, upturn in the band's popularity with it reaching #72 on the charts.
+By 1971, Butterfield was getting tired of touring, so after the release of their disappointing sixth studio LP (Sometimes I Feel Like Smilin'), he decided to call it quits and broke up the band.